giacomosx/epicode/Modulo_01/W1D1/readme.md

 ## feedback
-If you have any feedback, please reach out to us at giacomo.bartoli@me.com
+If you have any feedback, please reach out to me at giacomo.bartoli@me.com

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)